jekhokie/raspberry-noaa-v2/README.md

 * **[Pascal P.](https://github.com/Cirromulus)**: Frequency/spectrum analysis test scripts for visualizing frequency spectrum of environment.
 * **[Socowi's Time Functionality](https://stackoverflow.com/a/50434292)**: Time parser to calculate end date for scanner scripts.
 * **[Vince VE3ELB](https://github.com/ve3elb)**: Took on the invaluable task to create fully working images of RN2 for the PI and maintains [https://qsl.net/ve3elb/RaspiNOAA/](https://qsl.net/ve3elb/RaspiNOAA/).
 *  **[mihajlo2003petkovic/MihajloPi](https://github.com/mihajlo2003petkovic)**: Integrated MeteorDemod for Meteor decoding and building it via Ansible, and also the awesome SatDump (option satdump_live) for both NOAA and Meteor live decoding.
 Shrunk and optimised both NOAA and Meteor receive scripts by quite much!
 Implemented Facebook and Instagram posting scripts and fixed Twitter posting script due to the API 2.0 error.
 Made localisation option reduntant (automatically is handled by the computer itself).
 Provided support for Airspy, HackRF and SDRPlay devices.
 Implemented website compression, edited the website landing page and improved the perceived image loading speed by using progressive JPEGs.
 Created [image](https://drive.google.com/drive/folders/1acaZ78VEROc7BWVtJ82C6qVrccA9CkR6) with Gary Day's help.
+Removed RTL-FM and GNU Radio and simplified workflow by quite a lot using exclusively SatDump for recording and demodulating signals live to wav/S files, then processing them later with WXtoImg or SatDump for NOAA, and MeteorDemod or SatDump for Meteor.
 * **[Silvio I6CBI](https://www.qrz.com/db/I6CBI)**: General testing on Pi and PC running LMDE 5, helped debug WKHTMLTOPDF and integrate SDR Play devices for GNU Radio.
+Tested MiriSDR.
 * **[Nicolas Delestre](https://twitter.com/DELESTRENicola2?t=NHkKPKWMsVQaeNv9vutYMA&s=09)**: General testing on Pi and PC running LMDE 5, lending his Pi and PC to MihajloPi virtually over SSH, VMC and TeamViewer for testing.
 * **[Gary Day](https://www.facebook.com/profile.php?id=100068381156913&mibextid=ZbWKwL)**: Helped by lending his Raspberry Pis virtually over SSH, VNC and TeamViewer to MihajloPi for testing and creating image.
 * **[Jérôme jp112sdl](https://github.com/jp112sdl)**: Implemented automatic discarding of Meteor M2-3 night passes since they give no visible image when it's in RGB123 mode.
+* **[patrice7560](https://meteo-schaltin.duckdns.org)**: Beta tester, helped in detecting and reporting errors ASAP for debugging.
 ## Contributing

 Pull requests are welcome!
 Simply follow the below pattern: